-13.3 Performance Optimization
+13.2 Performance Monitoring Counters

-The AMD64 architecture supports the performance-monitoring features introduced in earlier processor implementations.
-These features allow the selection of events to be monitored, and include a set of corresponding counter registers that track the frequency of monitored events.
-Software tools can use these features to identify performance bottlenecks, such as sections of code that have high cachemiss rates or frequently mispredicted branches.
+The AMD64 architecture supports a set of hardware-based performance-monitoring counters (PMCs) that can be utilized to measure the frequency or duration of certain hardware events.
+MSRs allow the selection of events to be monitored and include a set of corresponding counter registers that accumulate a count of monitored events.

+Software tools can use these counters to identify performance bottlenecks, such as sections of code that have high cache-miss rates or frequently mispredicted branches.
 This information can then be used as a guide for improving overall performance or eliminating performance problems through software optimizations or hardware-design improvements.